Common Career Mistakes and How to Avoid Them

 Strategies for Refocusing Negativity

-- Ask for help whenever possible You can ask a mentor for guidance or colleagues for business advice.
+- Ask for help whenever possible Find a mentor to ask for assistance or for colleagues to provide business advice.

 Overcommitting Workload

-In most cases, overcommitting leads to burnout, mistakes, and internal discontent.
-While it’s essential to apply oneself in a way that is beyond the capacity of one’s ability, overcommitting is likely to result in lower efficiency and expected results.
+In most cases, overcommitting leads to burnout, mistakes and internal resentment.
+While it’s important to put in the effort in a way that is beyond the capacity of one’s ability, overcommitting can result in less efficiency and expected results.

 Reduce stress by: